DoWellLabs/Opensource-License-Compatibility/README.md

 2. Install the required libraries using `pip install -r requirements.txt`
 3. Replace `<github-app-id>` with your GitHub App ID and `<local-githug-privatekey>` with the path to your GitHub App private key file.
 4. Replace `<api-key>` with your doWell API key.
-5. Deploy the application to a server or cloud platform (eg. Ngrok or render.com).
+5. Deploy the Webhook to a server or cloud platform (e.g render.com).
+6. Create new github app Pass in the live address as the webhook and
+7. Configure the `Meta`, `Issues` and `Content` permissions

+To setup the github app;
+1. Navigate to Profile > Settings > Github Apps
+2.

 ## Usage